 - Learning objectives

-Most young people today are very aware of Australia’s involvement in wars from 1901 until the current day and also have a good understanding of our convict heritage but few people generally are aware of the part the soldiers of the British Regiments played in the development of our nation from 1788 – 1870 when the last Regiment left or the contribution to self defence made by each of the Australian Colonies in the period 1850 – 1901 when the Colonies federated to form the Commonwealth of Australia.
+Most young people today are very aware of Australia’s involvement in wars from 1901 until the current day and also have a good understanding of our convict heritage but few people generally are aware of the part the soldiers of the British Regiments played in the development of our nation from 1788 – 1870 when the last Regiment left, or the contribution to self defense made by each of the Australian Colonies in the period 1850 – 1901, when the Colonies federated to form the Commonwealth of Australia.

 Displays in the museum focus on and interpret many aspects of Tasmania’s military history and, post 1901, our involvement in the Australian Army both in peace and war.

 All our earlier Governors were British Army Officers, the officers of the Regiments in addition to their military role also held positions such as Judge Advocate, Magistrates, and Superintendent of Works.
-Ordinary soldiers supervised convict work gangs, guarded convicts at night and day and hunted them down when they escaped.
-They also took part in the frontier war with aboriginals who, as their lands were increasingly alienated after 1820 for farms reacted by attacking settlers.
+Ordinary soldiers supervised convict work gangs, guarded convicts at night and day and pursued them when they escaped.
+They also took part in the frontier wars against Tasmania’s Indigenous population, who, as their lands were increasingly assimilated after 1820 for farms, reacted by attacking settlers.